-The control component of the ABWEP is comprised of cultural, mechanical, and chemical control:
+The control component of the ABWEP is comprised of cultural, mechanical and chemical control:

-- 1. Cultural Control: timely cotton planting, defoliation, harvesting, and crop destruction, as recommended by Arkansas Agricultural Extension Service, are essential in providing necessary boll weevil host-free period.
-Additionally, to encourage producers to terminate their cotton crop in a timely manner, the Board of Directors approved incentives for early cotton crop destruction for all active zones.
-The first phase of the incentive was based upon having cotton destroyed by October 8, 2001, for the producer to receive a \$4 per acre credit to be applied to future assessments.
-The second phase of the incentive was based upon having cottober 22, 2001, for the producer to receive a \$2 per acre credit.
-If cotton were allowed to re-grow to the point of producing hostable fruit, the earned incentive credit would be forfeited.
+- 1. Cultural Control: timely cotton planting, defoliation, harvesting and crop destruction, as recommended by Arkansas Agricultural Extension Service, are essential in providing necessary boll weevil host-free period.
 Another important cultural practice is maintaining well-drained, accessible turn-rows, which allow for timely inspections of boll weevil traps and mistblower treatments. - 2.
 Mechanical Control: while detection remains the principal function of the boll weevil trap, a certain percentage of the boll weevil population is also removed in the process.
 As boll weevil populations are reduced in the field, the percentage of the boll weevils that are removed by traps increases (Lloyd et al, 1972).
 Traps become especially important as a control mechanism in the final phase of eradication. - 3.
 Chemical Control: Malathion ultra-low-volume (ULV) was applied by air and ground equipment.
 Airplanes and helicopters were equipped with differentially corrected GPS data recording systems and spray systems calibrated for ULV applications following USDA-APHIS-PPQ guidelines.
 High-clearance ground sprayers and trucks were equipped with Big John Mistblower units.
 All ground spray systems were equipped and calibrated to apply ULV malathion (16.0 fl oz/ac, 1.23 lb [AI]/ac). - a.
-Season-long phase: - i.
-Southwest Zone: In 2001, ABWEP personnel implemented the fourth season-long phase of the program.
+Season-long phase: - 1) Southwest Zone: In 2002, ABWEP personnel implemented the fifth season-long phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV (12.0 fl oz/ac, 0.92 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria all adjacent fields were also treated. - ii.
-Southeast Zone: in the spring of 2001 ABWEP personnel began the second season-long phase of the program.
+When fields triggered according to the above criteria all surrounding fields were also treated. - 2) Southeast Zone: in the spring of 2002 ABWEP personnel began the third season-long phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria all adjacent fields were also treated.

-- iii.
-Central Zone: in the spring of 2001 ABWEP personnel began the first season-long phase of the program.
+When fields triggered according to the above criteria all surrounding fields were also treated. - 3) Central Zone: in the spring of 2002 ABWEP personnel began the second season-long phase of the program.
 Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
 Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
-When fields triggered according to the above criteria all adjacent fields were also treated. - b.
-Diapause phase: on July 30, 2001, ABWEP personnel in the Northeast Ridge Zone initiated mistblower applications around field borders.
-Aerial applications began on August 1, 2001, on fields within a two mile band of cotton on the east side of Crowley's Ridge.
-Aerial applications of all cotton fields began on August 13, 2001.
+When fields triggered according to the above criteria adjacent fields were also treated. - 4) Northeast Ridge Zone: in the spring of 2002 ABWEP personnel began the first season-long phase of the program.
+Beginning at pinhead square, fields reaching treatment criteria (action threshold), received a single application of Fyfanon® ULV or Atrapa® ULV (10.0 fl oz/ac, 0.77 lb [AI]/ac).
+Season-long treatments were based on an action threshold of one weevil trapped per field or if a boll weevil infestation was evident.
+When fields triggered according to the above criteria adjacent fields were also treated. - b.
+Diapause phase: on August 12, 2002, ABWEP personnel in the Eastern Poinsett portion of the Northeast Ridge Zone initiated aerial applications.
 Fields were treated weekly until the elimination of hostable cotton fruit either through defoliation, harvest, crop destruction, or a killing freeze.